ut-energy-institute/UT_EIoF_webtool_open_source/UT_EIoF_Server_instructions.md

 *Warning!* Doing this update changes the `UT_EIoF_Server_Instructions.md` on my computer.

+### 2. Make you local edits to the codes and make sure that they run

+This is the normal process that you would follow when making changes to your code.
+Make sure they run first!

+*If you find that you have to use a new R package that is not in the list that have already been installed on the server, first, try to do it a different way, because we will have to make changes to the container codes themselves.
+See updating container codes.*

+### 3. Restart RStudio and run your code from scratch.

+Sometimes you can have a variable or data frame defined in your local universal environment that lets your code run, but you forgot to define it in the codes you are working on themselves.
+Restarting RStudio and running your codes right away will find these errors.

 ### 4. Sending new code to GitHub

+Note: DO NOT PUSH UNFINISHED OR NON-WORKING CODES TO THE GITHUB REPO!!
+WAIT UNTIL YOU HAVE SOMETHING THAT WORKS.

-Once you have made edit to code that you woudl like to push to the server, you should follow these steps:
+Once you have made edit to code that you would like to push to the server, you should follow these steps:

 1. Commit changes
 2. Leave a message...